 Bring necessary medication with you: Different countries can have different medications available, meaning you may not have access to certain medicines you depend on while abroad.
 One important item to make note of when learning how to keep healthy while traveling is to make sure you bring enough medication for the entire duration of your visit plus an extra supply in the event that your trip is unexpectedly delayed.

 Know what you are consuming: Trying new foods is part of the excitement of experiencing a new culture.
-However, it can sometimes lead to quick and not so healthy choices.
+However, it can sometimes lead to quick and not-so-healthy choices.
 It’s important to know what your diet includes and to keep track of what you are eating while traveling to ensure you are getting the balanced diet you need.

 Be aware of disease warnings: The World Health Organization (WHO) reports on important disease outbreak news.
 Make sure you check these reports frequently to ensure you will not be visiting an area with an outbreak and know how to handle the situation if you are.

-Purchase International Travel Insurance: Of course preventing illnesses and injury is most ideal when traveling, but sometimes the unexpected happens.
-In these instances, you will want to make sure you have proper International Travel Insurance so you can receive the care that you need.
+Purchase international travel insurance: Of course preventing illnesses and injury is most ideal when traveling, but sometimes the unexpected happens.
+In these instances, you will want to make sure you have proper international travel insurance so you can receive the care that you need.

-The most important tip for how to keep healthy while traveling is listening to your body and respond accordingly.
+The most important tip for how to keep healthy while traveling is to listen to your body and respond accordingly.
 If you are pushing yourself to the limits or not giving your body what it needs, it will more often than not let you know.
 Make sure you don’t ignore these warnings so you can enjoy your trip and return home healthy.